ionreq/realgo/README.md

 This is not because these places are covered by stones themselves, but because you couldn't place a stone there without overlapping with an other stone.
 So the liberties get killed already by something else, and this is what I would call the influence of a stone.
 It turns out that this is exactly the region between the stone and its liberty curve.
 If you think about it, it is clear.
-You simply cannont place a stone there, period.
+You simply cannot place a stone there, period.
 So this region has to kill liberties.
 (Don't worry, all the good things about liberties are untouched by that.)

 So what are groups now?
 Again it's hard to decide whether they should be connected by all connections or just the strong ones.